frab/frab/README.md

 *Feel free to add your conference to the wiki*.

-Take a look at the [screenshots](https://github.com/frab/frab/wiki/Screenshots) to get an idea of what frab does. frab implements some The [full manual](https://github.com/frab/frab/wiki/Manual) can be found in the wiki.
+Take a look at the [screenshots](https://github.com/frab/frab/wiki/Screenshots) to get an idea of what frab does.
+The [full manual](https://github.com/frab/frab/wiki/Manual) can be found in the wiki.

 ## Installing